dotnet/csharplang/proposals/yield-in-try-catch.md

 The `<>1__ex1 = ex` in the `when` clause is not legal but the IL generated for the `when` will conceptually have this behavior.

-This would add a bit of complexity the feature and it only produces observable differences when a `finally` block throws an exception on the `Dispose` path.
+This would add a bit of complexity to the feature and it only produces observable differences when a `finally` block throws an exception on the `Dispose` path.
 That is likely a rare case.
 Further it potentially increases the complexity for developers.
 The `Dispose` method at first glance is likely unintuitive in that it only mirrors `finally` blocks and no other statements but that is also a very simple rule to learn.
 Preserving `catch` and `finally` and discussing how the code flows between them is potentially more complex.

 This also brings into question what happens when a `yield` occurs in a `catch` during `Dispose`.
 That cannot execute correctly as the state machine can't suspend during `Dispose`.
 To account for this the feature likely needs further restrictions like: